zesk/build/docs/tools/git.md

 #### Exit codes

 - `0` - All branches passed exist
+- `1` - At least one branch does not exist remotely
 ### `gitBranchExistsLocal` - Does a branch exist locally?

 Does a branch exist locally?